jertel/vuegraf/README.md

 python3 -m vuegraf.vuegraf vuegraf.json
 ```

 After making changes, you can run `pytest` from the root project directory to run all unit tests, or `make test-docker` for a containerized test setup.
+Also check test coverage and flake8 (commands in [`tox.ini`](src/tox.ini) are used by `test-docker`).

 # License